ericput/bert-ner/README.md

   - A tool for training and testing bert-ner model on different datasets.
   - Working with task_config.yaml.
 ## NJUNER
-An Chinese NERer which recognizes PERSONs, LOCATIONs and ORGANIZATIONs in texts.
-It is completely character-based and does not require word segmentation or part-of-speech information.
+A NER tool which recognizes predefined entities like PERSONs, LOCATIONs and ORGANIZATIONs in texts.
+It is completely end-2-end and does not require word segmentation or part-of-speech information.
 ### Installation
 ```bash
 pip install njuner